turfptax/openmuscle/README.md

 ## **Roadmap**

- - [x] Create an open-source hardware forearm bracelet
+ - [x] Create an open-source hardware forearm bracelet :OM12
- - [x] create the open-source software to acquire the training data
+ - [x] create the open-source software to acquire the training data :UDPserver
- - [ ] build a hand gesture detection device for data **target values**
+ - [x] build a hand gesture detection device for data **target values** :LASK4
  - [ ] Create an open-source server to store training data and negotiate connections
  - [ ] Raise awareness and ask people to help by providing training data